Hung-00/kiroween-haunting-extension/README.md

 ### 👻 Ghost Cursor

 A spooky ghost emoji follows your cursor wherever you go!
 The ghost appears at your cursor position and moves with you as you navigate through your code.
+Each cursor movement shows a random Halloween emoji (👻🎃💀🦇🕷️🕸️🧛🧟🪦⚰️🔮🌙).

+### 🪓 Code Killer

+When you delete 3+ lines of code at once, a murder animation appears!
+The more lines you delete, the more dramatic the message:

+- 3-4 lines: "🪓 3 lines eliminated 🪓"
+- 5-9 lines: "🪓 MURDER!
+5 lines killed! 🪓"
+- 10-19 lines: "💀 CARNAGE!
+10 lines destroyed! 💀"
+- 20-49 lines: "☠️ MASSACRE!
+20 lines slaughtered! ☠️"
+- 50+ lines: "⚰️ GENOCIDE!
+50 lines obliterated! ⚰️"

 ## Commands